bfontaine/Dazibao/docs/report.md

   such as date for DATED tlv, short extract for TEXT, dimensions for images/video, tags for tagged mp3, ...

+#### Alternative version

+We tried two different command-line interfaces, but kept only one.
+They used a different interpretation of the `add` and `extract` commands, and because there was no better implementation, we included the `add` and `extract` commands from the abandonned interface in the current one, prefixed with `alt-` (see the manual).

 ### Web Server

 We implemented a Web server to have a more user-friendly interface to a